Good-Boy-Associates/C-101/src/algorithms/sorting/readme.md

 Counting sort has a time complexity of O(n + k), where n is the number of elements in the input array and k is the range of input values.
 It is efficient for arrays with a small range of input values.

+## Bogo Sort
+Bogo sort, also known as permutation sort or slow sort, is a highly inefficient and unpredictable sorting algorithm.
+It repeatedly shuffles the elements of the array randomly and checks if the array is sorted.
+If not, it repeats the process until the array becomes sorted.

+The average and worst-case time complexity of Bogo sort is O((n+1)!), where n is the number of elements in the array.
+This makes it extremely inefficient for all but the smallest arrays.
+Bogo sort is mainly used for educational purposes and should not be used for practical sorting.

 ## Files

 This repository contains the following files: